CUCo: An Agentic Framework for Compute and Communication Co-design: CUCo

 \subsection{Design Space Specification}

-Transitioning communication into the kernel shifts the paradigm from host-driven NCCL collectives—where the CPU enforces lockstep execution between kernel launches—to device-initiated interfaces where individual threads drive transfers directly.
-However, this introduces a joint configuration problem, where the code-generation framework must determine backend selection, communication placement, synchronization scope, issuer granularity, and chunk size, whose interactions are subtle and topology-dependent.
-Providing access to these configuration is necessary, otherwise in the absence of those an LLM agent makes these decisions implicitly from training priors, overlooking network topologies and hardware absent from its training data suboptimal and incorrect kernels.
+Transitioning communication into the kernel shifts the paradigm from lockstep host-driven collectives to thread-driven device-initiated transfers.
+This introduces a complex configuration problem across multiple interacting dimensions.
+Without explicit guidance, an LLM agent makes these decisions implicitly from training priors, often producing suboptimal or incorrect kernels (our ablation in Section~\ref{sec:ablation} confirms this).

-\cufuse{} addresses this by formalizing the configuration space and requiring agents to reason over it explicitly before generating code.
-This section defines the design space, the directive interface through which agents express their choices, and the context injected to ground these choices in API semantics and hardware constraints.

-\textbf{Design Space.} We define the optimization configuration space as a product of five discrete dimensions:

-where $\mathcal{B}$, $\mathcal{P}$, $\mathcal{S}$, $\mathcal{I}$, $\mathcal{G}$ denote backend, placement, synchronization scope, issuer granularity, and chunk size respectively.
-As summarized in Table~\ref{tab:fusion_space}, these dimensions fall into two categories: \emph{concrete API dimensions}, which map directly to fixed NCCL identifiers and must be instantiated exactly, and \emph{intent-based dimensions}, which express optimization objectives that the agent realizes freely during code generation.

-\textbf{Optimization Directive.} To use $\mathcal{C}$ as an agent reasoning interface, \cufuse{} requires both agents to emit an explicit \emph{optimization directive} before generating any kernel code:

-The fast-path agent always emits a fixed conservative directive derived from correctness directives.
-The slow-path agent treats the directive as the search variable, reasoning over $\mathcal{C}$ to emit progressively more aggressive configurations---fused persistent kernels, multi-stream overlap, split put/wait pipelines---for a given workload and hardware target.
-By requiring an explicit directive before any code is written, \cufuse{} makes each agent's design decisions inspectable, verifiable, and directly traceable to the kernels they produce.

-\textbf{Agent Context.} General-purpose LLMs have almost no exposure to NCCL's device-initiated API: it is recent, sparsely documented, and barely represented in public code.
-Without grounding, agents confuse device-initiated and host-driven semantics, misuse cooperative-group primitives, and produce synchronization sequences that appear plausible but are incorrect. \cufuse{} addresses this with a structured context assembled at runtime and injected on every agent invocation.
-The context is \emph{conditioned on the selected backend} $\mathcal{B}$: a GIN run receives only GIN-specific documentation, headers, correctness rules, and reference code, while an LSA run receives the corresponding LSA-specific material.
-Shared components---the optimization strategy framework, evolve-block constraints, and hardware context---are included in both.
-This backend-conditioned assembly avoids polluting the agent's context window with irrelevant API surface, which we found reduced hallucinated cross-API calls in early experiments.
-The context consists of three components.